danjamesadams/biographica_test/README.md

 Firstly, ~~the work here can't really be considered a true pipeline as such, as the scripts must be called manually.
-A good immediate next step would be to implement some proper pipeline functionality by wrapping the code with an orchestrator such as NextFlow~~ a basic NextFlow script has been written around the BLAST portion of the task to demonstrate functionality.
-Moreover, there is a lot of work that could be done to both scripts (but especially task2.py) to generalise them, as right now they are not at all robust and would not cope with using any other format than the one present in the two input files.
+A good immediate next step would be to implement some proper pipeline functionality by wrapping the code with an orchestrator such as NextFlow~~ the pipeline should be extended to incorporate the two task scripts; a basic NextFlow script has been written around the BLAST portion of the task to demonstrate functionality, but due to the constraints of time I did not implement the wrapper for the python segment.
+Moreover, there is a lot of work that could be done to both scripts (but especially _task2.py_) to generalise them, as right now they are not at all robust and would not cope with using any other format than the one present in the two input files.
 A potential solution would be to have a modular system for reading in different types of FASTA file headers.

 Secondly, another easy win would be to make the script for the second task store and output EVERY protein that matched a given GO term - this is easy to code, but my internet access has been poor these last few days and the API calls were